Selling your home

 Sales Pack (LPE1 Pack)

 Sales packs cost between £60 and £200, including VAT.
 The cost depends on the type of property and the type of lease you have.
-When you contact us, we'll tell you what you can expect to pay.
+When you contact us, we will tell you what you can expect to pay.

 Notice of Assignment

-We charge a fee for accepting the Notice and updating our records.
-The fee is usually £40.
+Slough Borough Council charge a fee of around £40 for accepting the Notice of Assignment and updating our records.

-Once we've received this Notice, we'll write to the new leaseholder to welcome them to their new home and to the council.
+Once we receive this Notice, we will write to the new leaseholder to welcome them to their new home and to the borough.

 Deed of Covenant